w3c/mediacapture-image/ptz-explainer.md

 track capabilities, constraints and settings.
 These new constraints apply to the live video feed.
 Those will also be used in `getUserMedia()` to express whether a website wants to control camera PTZ functionality.
-In other words, it will be used to request the PTZ permission, a separate camera permission, in a single call.
-If the selected/connected camera does not support PTZ though, the PTZ permission won’t be requested and may fallback to the camera permission.
-If the user denies the PTZ permission, it may also fallback to the camera permission.
+In other words, it will be used to request the PTZ permission, a separate permission, in a single `getUserMedia()` call, along the camera permission.
+If the selected/connected camera does not support PTZ though or user blocks solely the PTZ permission, the UA may fall back to the camera permission.

 The [new "true" semantics] for `pan`, `tilt`, and `zoom` makes it possible to acquire a PTZ camera in `getUserMedia()` without altering the current pan, tilt and zoom values.
+If the PTZ permission is not granted, the `pan`, `tilt`, and `zoom` are not available as capabilities, settings, and constraints, even if the camera supports PTZ.

 Applying PTZ constraints requires the PTZ permission to be granted as described in the "Interaction with the Permissions API" section below.
 If not granted,